IHE/HIE-Whitepaper/README.md

 communications between these trusted systems is also encrypted.

-For more information on the use of IHE ATNA to enable basic security see the security and privacy slide decks and webinars, \[see endnote ii\].
+For more information on the use of IHE ATNA to enable basic security see the security and privacy slide decks and webinars, [Further Reading](#further-reading).

 ### Protecting different types of documents